angular-eslint/angular-eslint/README.md

 ### Step 3 - Remove root TSLint configuration and use only ESLint

-Once you are happy with your ESLint setup, you simply need to remove the root-level `tslint.json` and potentially uninstall TSLint and any TSLint-related plugins/dependencies if your Angular CLI workspace is now no longer using TSLint at all.
+Once you are happy with your ESLint setup, you simply need to remove the root-level `tslint.json` and potentially uninstall TSLint and any TSLint-related plugins/dependencies like `codelyzer`, if your Angular CLI workspace is now no longer using TSLint at all.

 <br>